Forms of sodium bicarbonate, including store-bought baking soda, can neutralize stomach acid and temporarily reduce acid reflux symptoms.

 These lifestyle changes have shown to be effective for GERD symptoms:

-- avoiding meals that are high in fat two to three hours before lying down
+- avoiding meals that are high in fat for 2 to 3 hours before lying down

 - working toward weight loss, if you’re overweight